richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 from object_detection.utils import visualization_utils as vis_util
 ```

-#### 2. Maping old functions to new
+#### 2. Mapping old functions to new
-There are still some modules that use `tensorflow_v1` and we have installd `tensorflow_v2` so these bits of code just maps the old functions the corresponding functions in the new version.
+There are still some modules that use `tensorflow_v1` and we have installed `tensorflow_v2` so these bits of code just maps the old functions the corresponding functions in the new version.

 ```python